-- We have evaluated the significant assumptions used by the management in its assessment that include expected rental values, expected returns, occupancy rate and discount rate.
-We have supported these assumptions with rental agreements, published indicators and comparative market data available; - We evaluated key inputs and assumptions in the evaluation model and analyzed their sensitivity to key elements; - We also assessed the reason for changes in key inputs, assessments and assumptions for the prior period; - We assessed the effectiveness and efficiency of the experience of management staff in the evaluation process; - For the independent evaluator, we assessed the efficiency, independence and integrity of the external evaluation firm; and - Based on the results of our valuation, we have estimated the adequacy of the disclosures in the Group's consolidated financial statements.
+- We assessed the critical assumptions used in the evaluation process that include expected rental values, expected returns, occupancy rate and discount rate. - We reviewed lease agreements and compared these assumptions with published indicators and available comparative market data; - We evaluated key inputs and assumptions in the evaluation model and analyzed their sensitivity to key elements; - We also assessed the reason for changes in key inputs, assessments and assumptions for the prior period; - We assessed the efficiency, independence and integrity of the external evaluation firm; and - Based on the results of our valuation, we have estimated the adequacy of the disclosures in the Group's consolidated financial statements.